eNKay2408/freeCodeCamp-Projects/README.md

 - **Purposes**: Create a new thread, reply to a thread, report a thread, delete a thread, report a reply, delete a reply.

 ## 3. Port Scanner
+- **Introduction**: This is a simple port scanner.
+But it took me quite a while to figure out how to validate between IP and host formats.

 ## 4. SHA1 Password Cracker